-We cannot guarantee that our Share Repurchase Program will be fully consummated or that it will enhance long-term stockholder value.
+We cannot guarantee that our Share Repurchase Program will enhance long-term stockholder value.
+Share repurchases could also increase the volatility of the trading price of our common stock and diminish our cash reserves.

 In November 2023, our board of directors authorized the Share Repurchase Program, under which we may repurchase up to \$100.0 million of shares of our outstanding common stock.
-As of December 31, 2023, we had the entire \$100.0 million available for future share repurchases under the Share Repurchase Program.
+As of March 31, 2024, we had \$33.1 million available for repurchases under the Share Repurchase Program.
+As of the date of this filing, there is no remaining availability for repurchases under the Share Repurchase Program.
 The program does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares of our common stock on any timetable or at all.
 The Share Repurchase Program could affect the trading price of our common stock, increase volatility, and diminish our cash reserves.
-The Share Repurchase Program may be suspended, terminated, or modified at any time for any reason, and we cannot guarantee that the Share Repurchase Program will be fully consummated, or at all, or that it will enhance long-term stockholder value.
+We cannot guarantee that the Share Repurchase Program will enhance long-term stockholder value.